location-pinSouth Carolina

 It's a well-known fact that high-speed police pursuits and chases can pose a significant threat to bystanders, as evidenced by numerous documented incidents across the country.
 Shockingly, over one-third of chase-related fatalities involve innocent individuals who happen to be near the scene.
 They're not even involved in the chase.

 To hold someone accountable for such tragedies, restrictions on police pursuits have been put in place by nearly every state, city, and local jurisdiction, including South Carolina.
 Nonetheless, high-speed chases continue to occur, and innocent bystanders continue to suffer injuries and fatalities as a result.
-If you find yourself in such a situation, a skilled police pursuit attorney Near Me Port Royal, SC, can help investigate the circumstances of your crash and determine who is responsible for your financial recovery.
+If you find yourself in such a situation, a skilled police pursuit attorney in Port Royal, SC, can help investigate the circumstances of your crash and determine who is responsible for your financial recovery.

 Parties that may be responsible for your compensation may include the following